tmo1/sms-ie/README.md

 ## Compatibility

-Current versions of SMS Import / Export should run on any Android (phone-like) device running KitKat / 4.4 (API level 19) or later, although message import and scheduled message export are only possible on devices running Marshmallow / 6.0 (API level 23) or later.
+Current versions of SMS Import / Export should run on any Android (phone-like) device running KitKat / 4.4 (API level 19) or later, although message import and scheduled message export are only possible on devices running Marshmallow / 6.0 (API level 23) or later, and blocked numbers import and export are only possible on devices running Nougat / 7.0 (API level 24) or later.

 The app is tested primarily on stock Android and [LineageOS](https://lineageos.org/), but should generally run on other versions of Android as well.

 ## Usage

- - Import or export messages, call log, or contacts: Click the respective button, then select an import or export source or destination.
+ - Import or export messages, call logs, contacts, or blocked numbers: Click the respective button, then select an import or export source or destination.

  - Wipe messages: Click the `Wipe Messages` button, then confirm by pressing the `Wipe` button in the pop-up dialog box.

-These operations may take some time for large numbers of messages, calls, or contacts.
-The app will report the total number of SMS and MMS messages, calls, or contacts imported or exported, and the elapsed time, upon successful conclusion.
+These operations may take some time for large amounts of data.
+The app will report the total number of SMS and MMS messages, calls, contacts, or blocked numbers imported or exported, and the elapsed time, upon successful conclusion.

 By default, binary MMS data (such as images and videos) are exported.
 The user can choose to exclude them, which will often result in a much smaller ZIP file.